 - 4. Complaints must be submitted in writing, must provide substantiated information, and should outline what form of resolution the complainant is seeking.
 Otherwise the Monitoring Officer should ask the complainant to resubmit their complaint.
 Ideally the complainant will use the correct complaints form to submit their complaint, but other written complaints will be accepted so long as they contain the relevant information. - 5.
-The Monitoring Officer will consider the complaint and make a decision as to whether it will be treated as a valid complaint or not. - 6.
-The following types of complaint will not be considered as 'valid complaints' under this procedure: - a.
-Complaints which are submitted anonymously; - b.
-Complaints which do not identify a subject Member; - c.
-Complaints which relate to a Member's personal or private life; - d.
-Complaints concerning a failure to respond to a request from a constituent or other individual;
+The Monitoring Officer will consider assess the complaint in consultation with the Independent Person and make a decision as to whether it is valid or not valid and further action would be proportionate and/or in the public interest.
+The Council will 'Take No Further Action' where a complaint appears to be intended to cause annoyance, frustration or worry (vexatious), is intended to do harm (malicious), or where it is apparent that a complaint has little or no substance (frivolous), particularly in terms of value or importance to the wider Public Interest (i.e. trivial complaints). or: - a. it will be treated as a valid complaint or not.